Entrepreneurship for Kids™

 As part of this program, students gain both theoretical and practical knowledge of entrepreneurship and experience in implementing their own projects.
 Combining teaching skills with practical experience and mentoring by teachers prepare students to succeed in whatever path they choose.

 It is possible and correct to educate children in entrepreneurship from an early age, with the belief that most entrepreneur skills can be acquired.
-Environment plays an important role in this process and influences the individual greatly.
+The environment plays an important role in this process and influences the individual greatly.
 Schools can provide this type of environment.

 Watch Galit Zamler's lecture at the Open University Entrepreneurship Club, telling her story of the Entrepreneurship for Kids Program and its impact in Israel and around the world (In Hebrew).